satyajitlion/PhysicsSimulations/README.md

 #### **Why This Project?**
 - Bridges theory (textbook equations) and computation.
 - Demonstrates physics + coding skills.
-- In terms of the future, this is easy to extend (e.g., add noise, multi-slit interference).
+- In terms of the future, create a 3D Visualization?
+Maybe, try to adapt for acoustic interference.

 ![Double Slit](double_slit.gif)